cs1302uga/cs1302-styleguide/README.md

 ## MemberName

-Local variable names must be written in _lowerCamelCase_.
+Instance variable names must be written in `lowerCamelCase`.

+**Rationale:**
+This naming convention for instance variables is pervasive among Java programmers and is even the same convention used by Oracle.

 ## MethodName

-Method names must be written in _lowerCamelCase_.
+Method names must be written in `lowerCamelCase`.

+**Rationale:**
+This naming convention for methods is pervasive among Java programmers and is even the same convention used by Oracle.

 ## MethodLength

 The bodies of methods and constuctors should never exceed 60 lines.
+This includes the line(s) with the method's signature and opening curly brace, all lines in the body of the method (including blank lines), and the line with the method's ending curly brace.
+The method length does not include a method's Javadoc comment, however, it does include any comments and blank lines contained within the body of the method.

 **Rationale:**
 If a method becomes very long it is hard to understand.
 Therefore long methods should usually be refactored into several individual methods that focus on a specific task.

+**Instructor Note:**
+You should always try to limit the number of lines for a method so that the entire method can be seen on the screen at once, even when multiple files are open at the same time on a single screen.

 ## MissingJavadocMethod